4piu/alpine-image-builder/target/README.md

 `common/`/`profiles/<name>/` is optional; add only what you actually want to change.

+### Current targets in this repo

-`zeropi` has nothing under `common/`. `nanopi-neo` carries one always-on overlay (`common/overlays/sun8i-h3-usbhost1.dts`) that enables its second USB host controller, off in the stock device tree.
-Both targets also carry a real `profiles/wifi/` — `recipes.txt` + `packages.txt` for an RTL8821CU USB dongle — worth a look as a working example before writing your own.
+Nothing below is special-cased in the tooling — these are just examples worth looking at, not a description of how the system works (that's the rest of this doc). `zeropi` has nothing under `common/`. `nanopi-neo` carries one always-on overlay (`common/overlays/sun8i-h3-usbhost1.dts`) that enables its second USB host controller, off in the stock device tree.
+Both targets also carry a real `profiles/wifi/` — `recipes.txt` + `packages.txt` for an RTL8821CU USB dongle — worth a look as a working example before writing your own. `orangepi-zero3` is the first arm64 target in this repo (Allwinner H618) — its `common/kernel.config`/ `common/uboot.config` are still the empty/comment-only placeholders every new target starts with, and it needs `ATF_PLAT`/`ATF_VERSION` set in `board.env` since that SoC boots through ARM Trusted Firmware, unlike the other two targets here.

 Every artifact resolves the same way, board manifest → `common/` → `profiles/$(PROFILE)/`, but *how* each stage combines differs by